neo696969/NeuroDM/README.md

-# NeuroDM - Mass DM Bot (Educational Use Only)
+# NeuroDM - Mass DM Bot (Just for Learning, Don’t Be Weird)

-> A multi-token mass DM bot using Discord.js, made for testing and educational purposes.
+> Basically, it’s a Discord mass DM bot built with Discord.js, lets you hit up folks using a bunch of tokens at once.
+For *testing* and *learning* only, alright?
+No funny business.

 [![Node.js Version][npm-image]][npm-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-NeuroDM is a Node.js-powered mass direct messaging bot designed for Discord.
-It utilizes multiple tokens to send messages concurrently.
-This tool is for **educational and ethical testing only** (e.g. testing filters, learning async code, or just messing around **offline**).
+NeuroDM runs on Node.js and can blast out DMs to Discord users using several tokens at the same time.
+Again, this is for people wanting to mess with async code, poke at Discord’s filters, or just tinker offline.
+Don’t use it to spam.
+Seriously.

 ![](header.png)

 ---

-⚠️ **Disclaimer:**
+⚠️ **Heads up:**
-This tool is provided **strictly for educational purposes**.
-The creator does **not condone** or support any form of abuse, spam, or terms of service violations on Discord.
-**Don’t be a skibidi menace.
-Use responsibly.**
+This bot’s just for educational shenanigans.
+No spamming, no breaking Discord’s rules, no “skibidi” nonsense, okay?
+Whatever you do, it’s on you—not me.

 ---

-## 🛠️ Installation
+## 🛠️ How To Get It Running

-> Requires Node.js v18+
+> Make sure you’ve got Node.js v18 or up.
+Anything older?
+Eh, good luck.

-### 1. Download the source code
+### 1. Grab the code

 ```sh
 git clone https://github.com/yourname/NeuroDM.git
 ```

-### 2. Run the installer
+### 2. Install the stuff

 ```sh
 install.bat
 ```

-This will automatically navigate to the `src` folder and install all dependencies with `npm install`.
+Just double-click or run that.
+It’ll hop into the `src` folder and grab all the dependencies with good ol’ `npm install`.

 ---

-## 🚀 Running the Bot
+## 🚀 Fire Up the Bot

-After installing, simply run:
+After it’s installed, just do:

 ```sh
 start.bat
 ```

-It’ll launch the bot with a cool ASCII logo and run `index.js`.
+You’ll see a snazzy ASCII logo pop up, then boom, `index.js` is running.
+Magic.

 ---

-## ⚙️ Config Setup
+## ⚙️ Tweak Your Config

-Edit `config.json` inside the `src` folder with:
+Open up `config.json` in the `src` folder.
+Looks like this:

 ```json
 {